FzHars/Fawaz.github.io/README.md

 - Responsive design that adapts to all screen sizes.
 - Smooth animations powered by AOS and GSAP.
 - Interactive elements built with JavaScript for dynamic user experiences.

+### Recommended for Beginners

+Recommended for beginners looking to practice essential web development skills and understand how different technologies work together.